 Certain Asanas such as shoulder stand, fish pose, child pose, plough pose, and triangle pose enhance blood circulation underneath the layers of our skin.
 Blood delivers nutrients and oxygen as well as flushes out waste from skin cells, which further gives a rosy glow to our skin.

 Damaged skin cells can be healed through Pranayama and deep breathing.
 The oxygenated blood is rich in regenerative properties which assist in healing the damages caused to the cells due to excessive sun exposure.
 Yoga is effective in combating stress which otherwise makes our skin dry and dull.

 Beauty in women especially shines through an invigorated countenance that can be achieved physically through Facial Yoga.
 It stimulates your facial muscles to regain their natural shape and prevent sagging.

-It is believed that mechanical stress restricts blood flow and leads to hair loss.
-Yogic exercises, where the head is leaning forwards or backward, helps to increase the blood flow to the scalp.
+Mechanical stress may restrict blood flow and may lead to hair loss.
+Yogic exercises, where the head is leaning forwards or backwards, helps to increase the blood flow to the scalp.
 This enables the growth of strong and healthy hair strands.

-Yoga helps the lady to feel calm amidst multiple doctors’ appointments, endless kicks from the baby, and the chaotic bustle during baby-shower.
-Breathing has been a huge part of the preparations for labor and anxiety-free childbirth.
+Yoga helps the lady to feel calm amidst multiple doctors’ appointments, endless kicks from the baby, and the chaotic bustle during the baby shower.
+Breathing has been a huge part of the preparations for labour and anxiety-free childbirth.

 Yoga has the benefits of keeping the woman in shape as well as helping her to get back to shape after delivery.
 Special Parental Yoga class provides a safe, supportive space catering to specific pregnancy needs and also a place to connect with other mothers-to-be.